kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 procedure in the ut_setup procedure as well.
 By default, registration of unit test procedures occurs automatically, so you do not need to register them within ut_setup.
-If you are interested in learning more about manual unit test registration, please see the online documentation that can be found at: http://utplsql.oracledeveloper.nl/ CHAPTER 17  UNIT TESTING WITH UTPLSQL
+If you are interested in learning more about manual unit test registration, please see the online documentation that can be found at: http://utplsql.oracledeveloper.nl/ The package must also contain an implementation for your unit test procedures.
-367
-The package must also contain an implementation for your unit test procedures.
 The unit test procedure names should begin with the ut_ prefix followed by the name of the PL/SQL object that you are testing.
-In the case of the **Solution** for this recipe, the procedure name is ut_calc_quarter_hour.
-The **Solution** to this recipe does not contain any unit tests per se, but in order to perform a valid unit test of the PL/SQL object, you must define a test case for each possible scenario using the assertion routines that are made available by utAssert.
+In the case of the Solution for this recipe, the procedure name is ut_calc_quarter_hour.
+The Solution to this recipe does not contain any unit tests per se, but in order to perform a valid unit test of the PL/SQL object, you must define a test case for each possible scenario using the assertion routines that are made available by utAssert.
 To learn more about the different assertion routines, please see Recipe 17-4.

-17-4.
-Writing a utPLSQL Unit Test Procedure **Problem**
+## 17-4.
+Writing a utPLSQL Unit Test Procedure

+**Problem**
 You have a PL/SQL object that you’d like to test to verify it returns the expected values.
 **Solution**